Gromov-Witten Theory of Complete Intersections via Nodal Invariants: Introduction

 Theorem \ref{thm_intro_1} is clearly progress: it allows us to trade Gromov--Witten invariants with possibly primitive insertions, which cannot be used in the degeneration formula, against nodal Gromov--Witten invariants with only simple insertions.
 To compute such nodal Gromov--Witten invariants, we first provide an extension of the degeneration techniques in Gromov--Witten theory to the nodal setting.

-In the usual setting, the degeneration formula of Jun Li \cite{JunLi} is formulated using relative Gromov--Witten invariants, based on the moduli space of relative stable maps \cite{li2001stable} (motivated by earlier work in symplectic geometry by \cite{LiRuan}).
-Given a smooth projective variety $Y$ over $\CC$ and a smooth connected divisor in $D\subset Y$, the moduli space of relative stable maps is a (virtual) compactification of the moduli space of stable maps to $Y$ with fixed tangency conditions along $D$.
+In the usual setting, the degeneration formula of Jun Li \cite{JunLi} is formulated using relative Gromov--Witten invariants, based on the moduli space of relative stable maps \cite{li2001stable} (motivated by earlier work in symplectic geometry by \cite{IonelParker, LiRuan}).
+Given a smooth projective variety $Y$ over $\CC$ and a smooth connected divisor $D\subset Y$, the moduli space of relative stable maps is a (virtual) compactification of the moduli space of stable maps to $Y$ with fixed tangency conditions along $D$.
 In general, a relative stable map is a map from a curve to an expanded target $Y[l]$ for some $l \in \Z_{\geq 0}$.
 Here, $Y[l]$ is the $l$-step expanded degeneration of $Y$ along $D$ obtained by attaching to $Y$ along $D$ a chain of $l$ copies of the $\PP^1$-bundle $\PP(N_{D|Y} \oplus \cO_D)$, where $N_{D|Y}$ is the normal line bundle to $D$ in $Y$.

-To extend the degeneration formula to the nodal setting, for every graph $\Gamma$ decorated by genus, curve classes, and contact orders, we define in \S \ref{subsec: Moduli spaces of nodal relative stable maps} a moduli space $\shP_\Gamma(Y,D)$ parametrizing relative stable maps to $(Y,D)$, with the data of a contraction of the dual graph of the domain curve to $\Gamma$, and with the extra condition that the nodes of the domain curves imposed by the edges of $\Gamma$ are not mapped to the singular locus of the expanded targets $Y[l]$.
-We prove that $\shP_\Gamma(Y,D)$ is a proper Deligne-Mumford stack and admits a virtual class $[\shP_\Gamma(Y,D)]^\virt$.
-We define the \emph{nodal relative Gromov--Witten invariants} of $(Y,D)$ by integration on the virtual class $[\shP_\Gamma(Y,D)]^\virt$.
-They are the correct invariants to state a degeneration formula for nodal Gromov--Witten invariants:
+To extend the degeneration formula to the nodal setting, for every graph $\Gamma$ decorated by genus, curve classes, and contact orders, we define in \S \ref{subsec: Moduli spaces of nodal relative stable maps} a moduli space $\shP_\Gamma(Y,D)$ parameterizing relative stable maps to $(Y,D)$, with the data of a contraction of the dual graph of the domain curve to $\Gamma$, and with the extra condition that the nodes of the domain curves imposed by the edges of $\Gamma$ are \emph{not} mapped to the singular locus of the expanded targets $Y[l]$.
+We prove that $\shP_\Gamma(Y,D)$ is a proper Deligne-Mumford stack which admits a virtual class $[\shP_\Gamma(Y,D)]^\virt$.
+We define the \emph{nodal relative Gromov--Witten invariants} of $(Y,D)$ by integration against the virtual class $[\shP_\Gamma(Y,D)]^\virt$.
+These are the correct invariants for the degeneration formula for nodal Gromov--Witten invariants.